Standard Deviation Calculator

 - 3

 In finance, annualized volatility = monthly SD × sqrt(12).
-A monthly SD of 3% = annual volatility of 10.4%.
+A mutual fund with monthly SD of 3% has annual volatility of approximately 10.4%.
+This is how Sharpe ratio and Value-at-Risk are computed from monthly return data.

 Why this matters for you

 Standard deviation is the fundamental measure of risk in finance, quality control, and scientific measurement.
-When a mutual fund advertises '15% CAGR', the standard deviation tells you how much that figure varies year to year.
+When a mutual fund advertises 15% CAGR, the standard deviation tells you how much that figure varies year to year.
 Two funds with identical returns but different standard deviations offer very different investor experiences - and the risk-adjusted comparison (Sharpe ratio) uses standard deviation as its risk measure.

 Related Calculators